 Even if you think you have a good grasp of your Microsoft 365 and Office 365 Licensing, I’d encourage you to sign up for one of our free cyber security assessments to have one of our experts review what you already own and create a strategic cyber security roadmap for your organization.

-Which Microsoft 365 license should I buy?
+Which Microsoft 365 licensing plan should I buy?

 I already expressed my thoughts that you’re (likely) on the wrong Microsoft license.
-For an organization of any size with an online presence, you should seriously consider one of the Microsoft 365 SKUs.
+For an organization of any size with an online presence, you should seriously consider one of the Microsoft 365 plans.
 (Unless you have purchased parts of the bundle through an EA, non-profit, or educational SKU.)

 Just as you can purchase a new car without adaptive cruise control to save money in exchange for having to manually turn cruise control on and off, you can purchase Office 365 by itself to reduce your initial costs at the expense of having manually review logs.
 But with the projected shortfall of 3.5 million cyber security professionals by 2020, you may actually be increasing your overall costs if you don’t invest in automation now.

 Microsoft spends over $1 Billion a year on security research and uses AI to interpret 6.5 trillion signals daily via the Intelligent Security Graph.
 With over 3,500 security engineers, it’s possible that Microsoft has more employees in its cyber security department than you have in your entire organization.
 All you have to do to take advantage of this combined risk intelligence and automation is purchase the correct Microsoft 365 license.
+And as of September 2019, you can now ingest your Microsoft 365 threat analytics data into Azure Sentinel for free!

 Microsoft 365 F1 Licensing Comparison to Office 365 F1